SOVIA THERAPY, LLC

 KIMBERLY TUCKER, PT

-Kimberly Tucker, PT has 36 years of experience working in a variety of clinical and homebased systems with infants and young children.
+Kimberly Tucker, PT has over 35 years of experience working in a variety of clinical and homebased systems with infants and young children.
 She has functioned in the role of clinical instructor, staff physical therapist and student supervisor.
 Her leadership positions in the community are extensive, and she is active in her church.
 Cross cultural experiences include working on the Navajo Reservation, in Moldova, and with several language groups here in the USA.
 Kimberly has advanced training in many areas related to pediatric physical therapy and provides guidance and leadership to other staff therapists.
 Pediatric specialties include, but are not limited to torticollis, plagiocephaly, Spina Bifida, prematurity, Down Syndrome, cerebellar issues, arthrogryposis, medically complex, and CP.
 Kimberly utilizes several techniques for treatment including Total Motion Release, kinesiotaping, Neurodevelopmental Therapy (NDT), Myofascial Release, and Cranio-sacral Therapy.

 CHARLOTTE RHOADS, COTA/L, SI